na-na-hi/renget/archive/Switch_Guide_FAQ.md

 	- Only works with DBI but it's probably the easiest method of the bunch as it requires no setup.
 Simply connect your Switch to your PC via USB, run DBI on your Switch, select the "Run MTP Responder" option (or press X on DBI's main menu) and then go to "My Computer" folder on your PC.
 You should see a "Switch" folder there, click on it and you'll see different numbered folders (like for example "1: External SD Card" or "7: Saves").
 While in this screen you can pretty much manage most of the stuff on your Switch what you want to focus on is "5: Micro SD install" and "6: NAND install", simply pick the one that is for the storage you want to install your games to (the former being the SD Card and the latter being the internal storage) and then copy and paste your game file (NSP, XCI, NSZ, XCZ) on it and the game will be installed.
 Keep in mind that installation speed with this method might be slower than proper USB installing.

 - External USB installing
 	- This is also a pretty easy method, just put the game files on an external USB storage like a HDD or a USB stick and then select the corresponding option on your installer.
-Only works with some Awoo forks (ie AtmoXL-Titel-Installer) or DBI.
+Only works with some Awoo forks or DBI.

 ######What's the difference between the various formats Switch games comes in?